thiswillbeyourgithub/Clozolkor/README.md

 ![demo_gif](bin/demo.gif)

 ## Planned features / TODO list (some are really simple, don't forget to help!)
-* keep the button pressed should reveal the cards at a defined pace
+* keep the button pressed should reveal the cards at a more manageable pace
 * add a shortcut that reveals everything
 * add a setting section on top of the code
 * figure out a way to avoid hiding cloze hints